ycoroneos/G.E.R.T/README.md

 #### userprog.go

 This contains your GERT program.
 There are at least two functions you must implement:
 *user_init*, which is called once, and *user_loop*, which is called repeatedly.
-Besides that, Go crazy!
 Most of the standard libraries work as well as channels and goroutines.
 The *embedded* package contains drivers for many iMX6 peripherals for you to play around with.
 If you find a standard library that doesn't work (and you want it to work), then either make an issue on github or submit a fix.